-E. Forecasting Accuracy, Validation and Sensitivity Analysis
+3.5 Forecasting Accuracy, Validation and Sensitivity Analysis

-The practical use of any model not only depends on the forecasted output accuracy and reliability, but also varies depends on the accuracy requirements from one water utility company to another and from application to application.
-For this research the validation comparisons were performed by establishing whether or not the model forecasted in 2011 water consumption output satisfactorily match with the actual observed water consumption data in the year 2011.
-Even if the usual practice of validation typically requires a quantitative metric to be satisfied in order for validation to be confirmed, but we can still show a graphic comparison between the model-forecasted measures of short term water demand and the actual measures data.
-The comparison is shown in Figure 9 below.
+The practical use of any model not only depends on the forecasted output accuracy and reliability, but also varies depends on the accuracy requirements from one water utility companies to another and from application to application.
+For this Research the validation comparisons were performed by establishing whether or not the model forecasted in 2011 water consumption output satisfactorily match with the actual observed water consumption data in the year 2011.
+Even if the usual practice of validation typically requires a quantitative metric be satisfied in order for validation to be confirmed, but we can also show a graphic comparison between the model-forecasted measures of short term water demand and the actual measures data.
+Below figure-9- shows